 Who Would Win: Alligator vs. Crocodile

-These two aggressive animals are often confused with one another, but they are definitely many differences.
-An alligator is typically smaller, averaging 400 lbs to 800 lbs and just over 11 feet long.
+These two aggressive animals are often confused with one another, but there are definitely many differences.
+An alligator is typically smaller, averaging 400 lbs to 800 lbs, and just over 11 feet long.
 A crocodile, on the other hand, can get up to 2,000 lbs and 30 feet in length!

 Though alligators are faster on land and water, the size, bite power, and sheer aggressiveness of the crocodile give them an edge that an alligator could not overcome.
 Also, the crocodile’s keen senses and longer lifespan would almost certainly give it the power it needs to overcome an alligator.
 Finally, alligators attack when they feel threatened but often flee when faced with uncertainty, whereas crocodiles are highly territorial creatures that will attack without much provocation.

 Though the biggest alligator ever found in Louisiana would be a great opponent for a crocodile, matching a croc’s size and weight here, on average the crocodile will most likely be a winner in a fight.

 Louisiana is a state located in the southeast region of the United States, bordering the Gulf of Mexico.
 The state’s history as a blend of various cultures, including French, African, American, and French-Canadian, is evident in its Creole and Cajun cultures.

 The biggest city in Louisiana is New Orleans, famous for its colonial-era French Quarter, boisterous Mardi Gras celebration, jazz music, Renaissance-style St. Louis Cathedral, and extensive exhibits on wartime history at the National WWII Museum.